gurunandan-bhat/guild/content/reviews/mithya-the-darker-chapter-3.md

 +++
-title = "Mithya: the Darker Chapter" date = 2024-11-01T09:21:32+05:30
+title = "Mithya: The Darker Chapter" date = 2024-11-01T09:21:32+05:30
 draft = false
-mreviews = ["Mithya: the Darker Chapter"] critics = ['Shubhra Gupta'] publication = ''
+mreviews = ["Mithya: The Darker Chapter"] critics = ['Shubhra Gupta'] publication = ''
 subtitle = "Huma Qureshi-starrer is contrived, unconvincing, and worst of all, dull"